miRackModular/ImpromptuModular/README.md

 1. Only the row corresponding to the edit head's position will be transposed or rotated when the **TRAN/ROT** button is used.
 1. One extra run mode is also available for sequences, called **RN2**.
 This run mode allows the two sequences to play randomly but separately, as opposed to RND which plays them randomly but together.

-Other than these characteristics, the rest of PhraseSeq32's functionality is identical to that of PhraseSeq16, including the use of the expansion module.
+Other than these characteristics, the rest of PhraseSeq32's functionality is identical to that of PhraseSeq16, including the use of the expander module.

 ([Back to module list](#modules))